 3. Mayflower’s Voyage Started With a Second Ship

 The Mayflower’s journey to the Plymouth Colony started out with a sister ship, the Speedwell.
 Both ships originally set sail for America in August 1620, but twice they had to return to port because the Speedwell was leaking.
-On the second attempt, the two vessels were some 300 nautical miles out in to the Atlantic before returning to England.
+On the second attempt, the two vessels were some 300 nautical miles out in the Atlantic before returning to England.
 After that mishap, about a dozen separatists left the Speedwell to board the Mayflower; the ship’s third attempt to reach the New World proved successful.
 Pilgrim leader William Bradford later speculated that crew members aboard the Speedwell sabotaged the ship because they were worried about making the dangerous trans-Atlantic voyage.

 2. Pilgrims Were Not the First to Celebrate Thanksgiving